roboteur/controller-bcon/README.md

 ![construction](./img/roboteur-construction-controller-bcon-01.png)
 ![construction](./img/roboteur-construction-controller-bcon-02.png)
 ## BCon With Multiplexer "Mux" (ESP9266 Only)
-* For ESP8266 only.
+* NOTE: For ESP8266 only.
 ESP32 boards does not need analog input expansion because it has more already.
 ### Construction
 ![construction](./img/roboteur-construction-controller-bcon-mux.png)
 ## Connection Diagram